br101/horst/README.md

 Also see: http://br1.einfach.org/tech/horst/

-= Building =
+## Building

 Official git repository:	git://br1.einfach.org/horst GitHub clone:			https://github.com/br101/horst

-"horst" is just a simple tool, and "libncurses" is the only requirement (be sure to install it's header files too).
-Therefore building is as simple as typing:
+"horst" is just a simple tool, and "libncurses" is the only hard requirement (be sure to install it's header files too).
+Recently we have added support for nl80211 via libnl, so you normally need libnl3 + header files as well.

+Building is as simple as typing:

 	$ make

-To see very detailled debugging output you can use
+If you have an old or proprietary WLAN driver which only knows the deprecated "wireless-extensions" you can build horst with support for them:

-	$ make DEBUG=1
+	$ make WEXT=1

 To experimentally build for Mac OSX or other Unix using libpcap use:

 	$ make PCAP=1 WEXT=0 LIBNL=0

 Please note that PCAP and OSX support is not well tested and some features, like getting or setting the channel are not implemented on OSX.

-= Background =
+## Background

 "horst" was created to fill a need in the Wireless Mesh networking / Freifunk community of Berlin but has since grown to be a useful tool for all kinds of